 - Nature Hero: The Anti-Hero kind in The Wolverine.
 Specifically, he beat the shit out of the hunter who killed his bear friend/companion.

-- Older than They Look/Really 700 Years Old: All because of his Super Healing Factor.
-He was born in 1823, but as of today, he still physically appears to be a buff as hell mid-to-late 30s.
+- Older Than They Look/Really 700 Years Old: All because of his Super Healing Factor.
+He was born in 1832, but as of X-Men: Days of Future Past, he still physically appears to be a buff as hell early forties.
 His powers constantly rejuvenate his cellular integrity rendering him seemingly ageless.
-He's not by any means immortal, he just ages at an incredibly slow rate, if at all.
+He's not by any means immortal, he just ages at an incredibly slow rate.

 - One-Man Army: He'll take down as many people as possible.

 - Papa Wolf: Towards Rogue and the children at the school.

 - Rated M for Manly: Cigar-chomping bearded badass who the chicks love.
 Pure macho!